Ant-Man and the Wasp: Filming

 Additional filming took place in San Francisco, the setting of the film, including for an action sequence on Lombard Street (pictured).

 Principal photography began on August 1, 2017, at Pinewood Atlanta Studios in Fayette County, Georgia, under the working title Cherry Blue; Dante Spinotti served as director of photography, shooting on Arri Alexa 65 cameras, with some sequences being shot with a Frazier lens.
 At the start of filming, Marvel revealed that Bobby Cannavale and Abby Ryder Fortson would also reprise their roles from the first film, respectively as Paxton and Cassie, and that Chris McKenna and Erik Sommers had contributed to the screenplay.

-The film's lab and quantum tunnel set was inspired by The Time Tunnel (1966–1967), and was the largest physical set built for an MCU film, which Reed jokingly said was "a little counter-intuitive".
-For the sequence where Janet van Dyne communicates through Lang, inspiration was taken from All of Me (1984) in which Lily Tomlin's character is trapped in the body of Steve Martin's character.
+The film's lab and quantum tunnel set was inspired by the television series The Time Tunnel (1966–1967), and was the largest physical set built for an MCU film, which Reed jokingly said was "a little counter-intuitive".
+For the sequence where Janet van Dyne communicates through Lang, inspiration was taken from the film All of Me (1984) in which Lily Tomlin's character is trapped in the body of Steve Martin's character.
 There were discussions about having Pfeiffer perform the scene first to give Rudd an idea of how she would act, but the group ultimately decided to let Rudd invent the scene completely himself.
 For the chamber in Ghost's lair, the production team under production designer Shepherd Frankel wanted to create an environment that was unique to the MCU, and designed the chamber with Fresnel lenses to give it concentric-circle patterns that served a practical purpose for the film's story as well as differentiating the aesthetics of it from other sets and creating mystery about the character.
 The chamber is surrounded by "support shapes" to "create this feeling of desperation and yearning for family and stability".
 Douglas and Pfeiffer filmed flashback scenes of Pym and Van Dyne set in the 1980s for Ant-Man and the Wasp, but Reed decided to cut them because he felt it was unnecessary to include them in the final film, believing the plot should focus on the present rather than the past.

 Filming also took place in Metro Atlanta, with filming locations including the Atlanta International School, the Midtown and Buckhead districts of Atlanta, and the Samuel M. Inman Middle School in the city's Virginia-Highland neighborhood; as well as Emory University and the Atlanta Motor Speedway in Hampton, Georgia.
 Additional filming took place in San Francisco in September 2017, in Savannah, Georgia in late October, and in Hawaii.
 Production wrapped on November 19, 2017.